gingi/iris/README.md

 * `--cache`: Use a [Redis](http://redis.io/ "Redis") cache for API endpoints (Redis must be running)
 * `--debug`: Prints debug information, including RPC calls to the API
+* `--env  `: Run in either `production` or `development` mode (see below).
+If not set, will fall back on the `NODE_ENV` environment variable.
+* `--port `: The network port to use

+Run `node app --help` for information on other options.

+###Use in Production
+The app can be run in production mode, which has a different configuration and serves optimized client code.
+The optimized code is generated as a copy of the `/public` directory saved in `/build`.
+To generate the optimized code, run:

+    make build

+To run the app in production mode, run

+    node app --env production

 ##Usage and Documentation
 The client-side library can be used on the browser as in the following example: